Do you have much of an online presence?

 Sam and his model train shop

-Now imagine a different city, and a different store.
+Now imagine a different city and a different store.
 The store owner there is called Sam.
-Sam has every product that is stocked in the store also listed on Ebay, Amazon, AND a Shopify E-Commerce store.
-He is getting bigger discounts from his suppliers because of the volume of business that he is doing.
+Sam has every product that is stocked in the store also listed on eBay, Amazon, AND a Shopify E-Commerce store.
+He’s getting bigger discounts from his suppliers because of the volume of business that he is doing.

 Not that Sam doesn’t offer bargains because he does… His products are bundled together in packages that are specially priced.
-This is fine because in the bundle, 2 items are very profitable and 2 are ‘lost leaders’ to make the package price more attractive.
-This is fine because he has chosen lightweight freebies that don’t affect the postage and packing cost much.
+This is fine because in the bundle, two items are very profitable and two are ‘lost leaders’ to make the package price more attractive.
+This is fine because he has chosen lightweight extras that don’t affect the postage and packing cost much.

 As well as the instructional posts on Sam’s blog, he has a YouTube channel and a Podcast that is found and downloaded all over the World.
 Sam is even starting to appear on other peoples Podcasts, not just in relation to model trains, but how to run a successful online business as well.
 He speaks at events and can’t believe that he actually gets paid for it.

-The model train shop isn’t just a shop, the ‘shop keeper’ isn’t just a shop keeper.
-Sam is now an expert, and the shop is more of a showroom, especially now it has moved to its new premises that are 10 times the size.
+The model train shop isn’t just a shop, the ‘shopkeeper’ isn’t just a shopkeeper.
+Sam is now an expert, and the shop is more of a showroom, especially now it has moved to its new premises that are ten times the size.

-Sam, (the model train expert), now has 4 e-books published on Amazon Kindle, one of them is only 50 pages long and retails at $3.
-Between the 4 e-books, the revenue is only about $1500 a month.
-This is fine because it is completely passive income.
+Sam, (the model train expert), now has four e-books published on Amazon Kindle, one of them is only 50 pages long and retails at $3.
+Between the four e-books, the revenue is only about $1500 a month.
+This is fine because it’s a completely passive income.
 The books are delivered by Amazon, as is the monthly cheque.

-So, this story is great, it is fictional but based on reality.
+So, this story is great, it’s fictional but based on reality.
 You might be wondering whether this would work with a service, or with other products.
 We might need to modify or might tweak the process.
-Some online avenues will be suitable and some wont, but lets explore them.
+Some online avenues will be suitable and some won’t, but let’s explore them.